artsafin/coda-schema-generator/README.md

 `CodaDocument` also contains functions specific to your document tables with two flavors:
-- shallow loading of the data - i.e. without loading data into `codaschema.*Lookup` structs
+- shallow loading of the data - i.e. loading minimal data with just one HTTP request;
-- deep loading - with loading related lookups and putting the actual data into `codaschema.*Lookup` structs
+- deep loading - routines to enrich shallow data with the nested data of the Lookup columns.
+They load data into the `codaschema.<Table Name>Lookup[N].Data` fields.

 ### Shallow loading